restic/restic/doc/manual_rest.rst

       check         Check the repository for errors
       diff          Show differences between two snapshots
-      dump          Print a backed-up file to stdout find          Find a file or directory
-      forget        Remove snapshots from the repository
+      dump          Print a backed-up file to stdout find          Find a file, a directory or restic IDs forget        Remove snapshots from the repository
       generate      Generate manual pages and auto-completion files (bash, zsh) help          Help about any command